rssrwn/semla-flow/README.md

 Each script can be run as follows (where `<script>` is replaced by the script name above without `.py`): `python -m semlaflow.<script> --data_path <path/to/data> <other_args>`

 See the bottom of each script for a full list of the arguments available.
 Default paramaters for those arguments are also given as global declarations at the top of each file.
+The default arguments in the training script are for GEOM Drugs.
+To train on QM9 we use a `bond_loss_weight` of 0.5, 2000 `warm_up_steps` and usually 300 `epochs`.

 ### Tests